nickfang/nestjs-prep/README.md

 ```bash
 npx prisma generate
 ```
+Generated DTO's will be in `/dist/dto/` These can be used as the basis for new DTO's or reference to update DTO's from database changes.
+Generated DTO's may be incomplete so e generated ones are not reliable.<br>
-Iterate until the update is complete create a migration
+Iterate until the update is complete and then create a migration
 ```bash
 npx prisma migrate dev --name <descriptive migration name>
 ```